 Positive outcomes have been seen from the Council's strategy in responding to the Covid-19 emergency.
 Communities have played a vital role and community engagement has been an integral part of the response to the crisis.
 We continue to work with a strong network of partner organisations, such as foodbanks and food groups, to understand the needs of our residents and to support them.
 The community hub and volunteer line continue, as they have done since the beginning of the pandemic, to be a central point for residents needing help and those with help to give to be connected.
 There is genuine engagement with communities, partnerships have been built to deliver beneficial outcomes, practical support has been given to businesses and there has been real transformation in the way the Council works.
-These all contribute to a sound foundation on which to develop the high level strategic plan to provide for the immediate needs of our communities in the longer term - to 2030.
+These all contribute to a sound foundation on which to develop the high level strategic plan to provide for the immediate needs of our communities as we recover from the effects of the pandemic and to fully deliver the Council's agreed strategic priorities in the longer term - to 2030.